bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 If you provide a `commit_hash` parameter then both the `tag` and the `branch` parameters will be ignored.

-The ignored parameters will still be logged and they will be available for steps and they will be visible on the Build's details page but the `Git Clone` Step will use the the most specific parameter for checkout."%}
+The ignored parameters will still be logged and they will be available for steps and they will be visible on the Build's details page but the `Git Clone` Step will use the most specific parameter for checkout."%}

 ### Setting parameters for Pull Request builds